paszu/3DSRepo/DSiWare-Downgrade.md

 ##### Section VI - Restoring 3DS #1

-12. On **3DS #1**, sign back into your initial NNID and complete initial setup before restoring its NAND in the next step
+12. On **3DS #1**, complete initial setup
+12. Go to the settings and sign back into your initial NNID before restoring its NAND in the next step
 14. Reboot **3DS #1** while holding Start to launch Hourglass9
 16. Go to SysNAND Backup/Restore and restore SysNAND from `sysNAND-A9LHAX.bin`